Skip to Content

 Kat Saka's Kettle Outpost Popcorn

 If you are looking for a snack to munch on in Galaxy’s Edge, Kat Saka’s Kettle is the place.
-Depending which park you are in the menu is a little different, but some flavor of Star Wars popcorn is always what’s being sold.
+Depending on which park you are in the menu is a little different, but some flavor of Star Wars popcorn is always what’s being sold.

 Grab a bag and take in the sights, as the popcorn from Kat Saka’s Kettle is the perfect walk-around snack in Star Wars Land.